 And what I got is a pond that is currently in the shade the better part of the day at the time of year when I need it most to retain heat.

-- The sun moves!
+The sun moves!
 East/West and North/South.
-(I mean, yes, I obviously knew that, but when you are dependent on the sun for more than a pretty sunset over the city skyline it because a little more apparent)
+(I mean, yes, I obviously knew that, but when you are dependent on the sun for more than a pretty sunset over the city skyline it becomes a little more apparent)

 And so the pond will be moved.
 Luckily I didn’t fill it all the way since I was going more for “proof of concept” and conceptually it is a pond in its ability to hold water – cold water.